 Las Vegas Helitack

-Comprised of three federal agencies; BLM-Southern Nevada District-USFS Spring Mountains National Recreation Area, and NPS-Lake Mead National Recreation Area, Las Vegas Helitack has initial attack responsibility for more than 10.7 million acres.
+Comprised of two federal agencies; BLM Southern Nevada District and NPS Lake Mead Natinoal Recreation Area, Las Vegas Helitack has initial attack responsibility for more than 10.7 million acres.
 The fire season in Southern Nevada generally runs from June through September, depending on fire season severity.
 In addition to local assignments, the crew will respond and aid other areas throughout the United States.